Extend the evidence loop

 Types flow through configure() without casts or wrapper DSLs

-Official and custom plugins compose into one runtime for the whole workflow
+Official and custom plugins compose into one runtime for the whole evidence loop

 Why one runtime matters

 Official packages and custom plugins join in one configure() call.
-That keeps the workflow surface consistent across local runs, CI, and Cloud.
+That keeps the evidence surface consistent across local runs, CI, and Cloud.

 configure.ts